Case Study

 Meet Dr. Elizabeth Rinehart and Dr. Michael Hitchcock

-Like Dr. Rinehart, ECPC is also the first professional home for Dr. Michael Hitchcock.
+Like Dr. Rinehart, ECPC is also Dr. Hitchcock's first professional home.
 He is board-certified in Hematopathology and in Anatomic and Clinical Pathology.
 Dr. Hitchcock received his medical degree from the University of Texas Southwestern Medical Center and completed his residency at Baylor University Medical Center, where he served as Chief Resident.
-He completed fellowship training at Baylor University Medical School.
-He joined ECPC in July 2017.
+He completed fellowship training at Baylor University Medical School and joined ECPC in July 2017.

 White Paper: How Labs Can Achieve Financial Stability During Turbulent Times

-Stabilization and LIS System Training During Uncertain Times
+Stabilization and Laboratory Information System Training During Uncertain Times

 "First, there was the anxiety of having a new transmissible infection that was likely to be widespread in a very short amount of time," recalled Hitchcock.
 "About work, it was a huge shift.
 First, we all stabilized and tried to individually stay at one site, rather than provide cross-coverage at multiple sites and multiple hospitals."